Kyrenia: Ancient times

-The earliest document which mention Kyrenia is the 'Periplus of Pseudo Skylax'.
+The earliest document which mention Kyrenia is the Periplus of Pseudo Skylax.
 It dates to the thirteenth century but is based on fourth-century BC knowledge.
-The manuscript names numerous towns along the Mediterranean coast and mentions Kyrenia as a harbour town: 'Opposite Cilicia is the island of Cyprus, and these are its city-states (poleis): Salamis, which is Greek and has a closed winter harbour; the Karpasia, Kyrenia, Lapithos, which is Phoenician; Soloi (this has also winter harbour); Marion, which is Greek; Amathus (which is autochthonous).
+The manuscript names numerous towns along the Mediterranean coast and mentions Kyrenia as a harbour town: "Opposite Cilicia is the island of Cyprus, and these are its city-states (poleis): Salamis, which is Greek and has a closed winter harbour; the Karpasia, Kyrenia, Lapithos, which is Phoenician; Soloi (this has also winter harbour); Marion, which is Greek; Amathus (which is autochthonous).
 All of them have deserted (summer) harbours.
-And there are also city states speaking strange languages inland.'4 Skylax referred to both Kyrenia and Lapithos as Phoenician towns.
+And there are also city states speaking strange languages inland."
+4 Skylax referred to both Kyrenia and Lapithos as Phoenician towns.
 Coins with Phoenician legends underline that the Northern coast between Kyrenia and Lapithos were at least under Phoenician influence.

-Another topographical source is the 'Stadiasmus Maris Magni' (from the name 'stadion', a unit measuring distances, 1 stadion = 184 metres).
+Another topographical source is the Stadiasmus Maris Magni (from the name 'stadion', a unit of distance, 1 stadion = 184 m).
 The unknown author, who sailed from Cape Anamur on the Cilician coast to Cyprus and circumnavigated the island, gave the distances from Asia Minor to the nearest point in Cyprus.
-This was 300 stadia, about 55 000 metres.
+This was 300 stadia, around 55,000 m.
 He also recorded distances between towns.
-From Soli to Kyrenia he counted 350 stadia, from Kyrenia to Lapithos 50 and from Lapithos to Karpasia it was 550 stadia.
+From Soli to Kyrenia he counted 350 stadia, 50 from Kyrenia to Lapithos and 550 from Lapithos to Karpasia.

-The 'Geography' of Claudios Ptolemaios which was lost for over a thousand years and rediscovered in medieval times, is a further important source upon which the later cartography of the Renaissance is based.
-Ptolemy, who lived in Alexandria, Egypt, about 150 A.D., gives the distances between the towns and settlements of Cyprus which are marked by cycles.
-He also lists Kyrenia.
+Ptolemy's Geography gives the distances between the towns and settlements of Cyprus which are marked by cycles and lists Kyrenia.
+Ptolemy, lived in Alexandria, Egypt, around 150 AD.

-Another medieval reproduction of an ancient scroll is the 'Tabula Peutingeriana' or 'Peutinger Table'.
-It is nearly seven metres long and one metre wide and shows the road network in the Roman Empire of the 4th/5th century.
-The roads are drawn in straight lines and the road-stations are marked by kinks, and towns by pictograms with the name of the place and the numbers in Roman miles.
+Another medieval reproduction of an ancient scroll is the Tabula Peutingeriana.
+It is nearly 7 m long and 1 m wide and shows the road network in the Roman Empire of the 4th/5th century.
 Kyrenia together with Paphos, Soloi, Tremethousa and Salamis are marked by a pictogram showing two towers close together.
-Kyrenia is connected by a road via Lapithos and Soli with Paphos and via Chytri (Greek Kythraea, Turkish Değirmenlik) with Salamis.
+Kyrenia is connected by a road via Lapithos and Soli with Paphos and via Chytri with Salamis.